vanguardgifs/chathackathon/README.md

 - Web-based chat interface similar to ChatGPT or Claude
 - Retrieval-augmented generation using AWS Bedrock
 - Streaming responses that appear gradually as they're generated
+- Lambda logs integration for troubleshooting and monitoring
 - Concise, accurate answers based on your knowledge base
 - Responsive design that works on desktop and mobile